Skip to main content

 Polls EntryGuard for pending commandsGenerate or interpret firewall rules

-Passes CIDR and description to your scriptsExecute anything not in your configured scripts
+Passes CIDR and description to your scriptsExecute anything not in your script directories

-Reports script exit codes and output backModify system configuration directly
+Reports per-script exit codes and output backModify system configuration directly

 Sends heartbeats to report its statusAccept inbound connections

 Your scripts are the single source of truth for what happens on the machine.
-The agent is a delivery mechanism — it brings the CIDR to your script and reports the result.
+The agent is a delivery mechanism — it brings the CIDR to your scripts and reports the results.

 Prerequisites

-• An EntryGuard account on the Starter plan or above
+• An EntryGuard account on any plan (Free or Paid)

 • An API key with the agent:connect scope